stacklio/stackl/docs/content/advanced/architecture.md

 The **Monitoring Module** assists in the monitoring, logging, and maintenance of the IT enterprise environment and how it is modelled in the document datastore.
 It interacts with the task broker and agents to ensure both are consistent and queryable.
-This is a WIP that is intended to be offloaded to policy-driven system managed by an Open Policy Agent.
+This is a WIP that is intended to be offloaded to a policy-driven system managed by an Open Policy Agent.

 The **Agent Broker** and **Agents** enable STACKL to execute work and queries in a (remote) IT enterprise environment.
 The Agent Broker is an interface that allows to interact with user-side agents.